Visit our Sister Sites:

 How to Grow Caladiums

 Caladium is an ornamental plant, popular for it's colorful leaves.
-They are shade lovers, and brighten up the shady areas of your yard.
+You can find These shade lovers, growing in the shady areas of your yard.
 Caladiums also make great indoor houseplants.
 Indoors or out, they are easy to grow.

 Caladium are tropical plants, native to the Amazon river area of Brazil.
 The plants thrive in a warm, shady, humid environment.
 The leaves come in a variety of combinations of green, with white, pink or red.
 The plants grow to a height of 12" to 30" in one season.